jennifer0101/laundromat/README.md

 # All Washed Up Laundromat

-[All Washed Up Laundromat](https://jennifer0101.github.io/laundromat/) a mobile responsive website with a focus on the user experience and interface.
+[All Washed Up Laundromat](https://jennifer0101.github.io/laundromat/) is a mobile responsive website with a focus on the user experience and interface.

 ## Description